Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-XswfSsanpDo.md

 # [May 19th, 2020 Livestream](../2020-05-19.md)
 ## Q&A: Will there be a Soundtrack release?
 https://www.youtube.com/watch?v=XswfSsanpDo
-This question was possibly duplicated with a more recent answer: [May 4th, 2021 Livestream Q&A: Where can we get the Soundtrack?](./yt-Qu6R2XZ2On0.md) [https://www.youtube.com/watch?v=Qu6R2XZ2On0](https://www.youtube.com/watch?v=Qu6R2XZ2On0)
+This question was possibly duplicated with a more recent answer: [May 25th, 2021 Livestream Q&A: Is the Soundtrack available to buy separately?](./yt-WdCt1y3TIM4.md) [https://www.youtube.com/watch?v=WdCt1y3TIM4](https://www.youtube.com/watch?v=WdCt1y3TIM4)

 ### Topics